aly-001/eval-forge/README.md

 # Model Evaluation Framework

-An open-source tool to help you evaluate different LLMs and prompts for your specific use case using OpenRouter.
+An open-source tool to help you evaluate LLMs and prompts for your specific use case using OpenRouter.

 ## Features